Status: The Business Corporations Amendment Act came into force on May 31, 2022

 - when passing a written resolution signed by a two-thirds majority of shareholders, instead of holding a shareholder meeting

-Further align our legislation with similar federal and Ontario legislation
+Further aligns our legislation with similar federal and Ontario legislation

 - Aligns with both Ontario and the federal government by allowing shareholders, while acting as directors, to “fetter their discretion” (rely on the advice of others or written reports when making decisions).

 Modernizes by repealing provisions that are repetitive, unnecessary, or addressed by other legislation

 - Cuts red tape, removes administrative burdens, and repeals provisions that are repetitive, unnecessary, or addressed by other legislations, such as: